Is Vyvanse generic available?

 Key highlights

-- There is currently no generic version of Vyvanse available in the United States.
+- The generic version of Vyvanse is available for sale.

 - There are several alternatives to Vyvanse for the treatment of ADHD.

 Vyvanse is an expensive ADHD medication that is manufactured by Takeda Pharmaceuticals.
-It was initially approved by the FDA in 2007.
-As of January 2023, there is currently no generic version of Vyvanse available.
+It was initially approved by the FDA in 2007 and the generic version of Vyvanse is available for sale.

 What is Vyvanse?